pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/api.md

     * Remove all properties that are explicitly set to `null` in the patch value
     * Merge all non-`null` properties from the patch value that exist in the current property value
     * Add all non-`null` properties from the patch value that do not exist in the current property value
-* For other propertries, replace the current value with the the patch value
+* For other propertries, replace the current value with the patch value

 For example, if the current settings for a stack are: